har-in-air/FT2232H_CODE_EXAMPLES/README.md

 <img src="FT2232HL_module.png">

-Ubuntu 20.04 terminal applications using FT2232HL to communicate with spi and i2c peripherals.
+Ubuntu 20.04 terminal applications using FT2232HL to communicate with SPI and I2C slave devices.

-Install libftdi with `sudo apt-get install libftdi-dev`.

 Uses interface A (AD<n> bus) for SPI / I2C interface.
 Interface B is free to be used as serial UART.

+## Platform

+* Ubuntu 20.04 amdx64
+* Install libftdi with `sudo apt-get install libftdi-dev`

 ## SPI Master interface